-It may be common sense to you and I but many people are truly unaware of the pet overpopulation epidemic, and especially what pit bulls/mixes are facing in our shelters.
+It may be common sense to you and I but many people are truly unaware of the pet overpopulation epidemic, and they may be especially unaware of the fate pit bulls/mixes are facing in our municipal shelters.

-Bully breeds are dying in our shelters, period.
-They need us to see them, talk about them, advocate for them.
+Bully breeds are dying in our shelters.
+They need us to see them, talk about them, and advocate for them.

 They need us to render them visible.
 As animal welfare advocates we should be putting breed discrimination at the front and center of all conversations.

-As we have consistently reinforced to the public, over the last decade, the physical characteristics do not translate to any shared behaviors or personality traits.
+The physical characteristics of a dog do not translate to any shared behaviors or personality traits.
 Two pit bulls may be as similar or dissimilar as any two other dogs.
 They are, as the tagline goes, individuals.

 In 2016, this conversation was beautifully detailed in Bronwen Dickey’s book “Pit Bull: The Battle Over an American Icon.”
 This book provided us a thorough understanding of the role people have played in constructing what we imagine today to be the pit bull and the ways in which this name has come to be so heavily imbued with socially constructed meaning—most of which doesn’t have much at all to do with the dogs themselves, but rather, the people who are associated with them.

-Since these exciting, provocative days, we’ve reached an uncomfortable point where instead of provocative conversations about how we should talk about pit bulls, we now find ourselves without new resources and information, at a time when advancing this discussion is still so critical to lifesaving and keeping families together.
+We’re at a critical point where instead of having conversations where we're getting to the root of the pitbull overpopulation epidemic, we now find ourselves without new resources and information, at a time when bringing this discussion to the forefront is critical to lifesaving and keeping families together.

-They are the dogs who are in our shelters, but now they are being stereotyped or ignored to their and our peril.
+but they are still being stereotyped or ignored to their peril.